DakotaClawson/aws-cloud-practitioner-prep/README.md

 5. Cost optimization
    - Run systems to deliver business value at the lowest price point.

+## Advantages of Cloud Computing

+1. Trade upfront expense for variable expense.
+2. Benefit from massive economies of scale.
+3. Stop guessing capacity.
+4. Increase speed and agility.
+5. Stop spending money running and maintaining data centers.
+6. Go global in minutes.

 <!-- RESOURCES -->

 ## Resources